 Safety is never guaranteed in Bravado, but even less so the further you get from the central hub of the General Store and its outlying neighborhoods.
 The Wastelands are the least protected areas of the settlement, prone to roaming beasts, banditry, and general lawlessness.
 Nevertheless, there are good reasons to enter these blastlands - chief among them being the improved odds of finding rare resources, a large helping of quiet solitude for shifty business, and the quiet pride in potentially being the most dangerous creature other people encounter out there.

-The Wasteland is a CvC flagged zone that stretches from the Lake Gate down to the Lake shore and up around the Long Lake Path to end at the road near Logistics.
+The Wasteland is a CvC flagged zone that stretches from the Lake Gate down to the Lake shore.
 Refer to the section called “Conflict between Leading Characters” and “CvC in the Wastelands” in the rule book for details.
 A character cannot be forced to enter the Wastelands unwillingly, in or out of character.
 All CvC rules regarding staying in play apply.

 The Maw | Market